matthijsz/qqman/README.md

 # qqman
 My QQ/Manhattan-plotter written in Python.
+Depending on the size of the input data this is about 2-3x faster than doing the equivalent in R (bigger input files result in bigger improvements).

 # Command-line usage
 To see the help page:<br>